-NHS Grampian has developed a performance framework through which a culture of continuous performance improvement is supported and implementation of our Local Health Plan is ensured.
-The overall strategic direction of NHS Grampian is captured in a set of Corporate Objectives and, through a Balanced Scorecard approach, these are translated into key measures and targets against which progress is monitored.
-Measures and targets include the key performance indicators used by the Scottish Government Health Directorate to hold Boards to account.
+NHS Grampian has implemented a performance framework through which a culture of continuous performance improvement is supported and our Local Health Plan is progressed.
+The overall strategic direction of NHS Grampian is captured in a set of Objectives and, through a Balanced Scorecard approach, these are translated into key measures and targets against which progress is monitored.
+Measures and targets include the key performance indicators used by the Scottish Government Health Directorates to hold Boards to account.
 These are known as the HEAT indicators as they relate to:

 - Health Improvement

 - Efficiency and Governance

 - Access to Services

-- Treatment Appropriate to Individuals
+- Treatment appropriate to Individuals

 NHS Grampian's planned performance against the HEAT indicators feature in the Board's Local Delivery Plan which represents the annual performance improvement agreement between the Board and the Scottish Government.
 This performance is reviewed in public each year at an Annual Review meeting.
-The outcome of the Annual Review is captured in a formal letter to the Board, which then forms the basis of the Board's Annual Report that is published each year in November.
-A full performance report is made available to the public in advance of the Annual Review which in 2008 is scheduled to take place on 27 August.
+The outcome of the Annual Review is captured in a formal letter to the Board, which then forms the basis of the Board's Annual Report.
+A full performance report is made available to the public in advance of the Annual Review which in 2009 is scheduled to take place on 2nd November.

-The following gives some information on Grampian's performance against key Local Delivery Plan (HEAT) targets as well as local targets in 2007/08.
+The following gives some information on Grampian's performance against key Local Delivery Plan (HEAT) targets as well as local targets in 2008/09.